HuhnDaniel/README-generator/results/README.md

 npm i
 ```
 ## Usage
-To be used by people looking for a campsite
+For use by people who like to camp
 ## License
 This project is licensed under the MIT license.
 ## Contributing
 Contact me first
 ## Tests
 To run tests, run the following command:
 ```